ibm-cloud-docs/codeengine/configmap-secret.md

    ```
    {: screen}

-To summarize, you have completed basic scenarios to demonstrate using configmaps with an app by referencing a full configmap and updating keys within a configmap.
+To summarize, you completed basic scenarios to demonstrate how to use configmaps with an app by referencing a full configmap and updating keys within a configmap.

 For more detailed scenarios about referencing full secrets and configmaps as environment variables, overriding references, and removing references in the CLI, see [Referencing secrets and configmaps](/docs/codeengine?topic=codeengine-secretcm-reference).